-Dr. Xin Chen, postdoctoral fellow in the Benoist/Mathis laboratory at Harvard Medical School from October 2015 to February 2017, worked in the field of immunometabolism.
+Xin Chen, PhD in the Benoist/Mathis laboratory at Harvard Medical School from October 2015 to February 2017, worked in the field of immunometabolism.
 In particular, Dr. Chen studied a newly discovered class of regulatory T cells and how they interact with various types of non-immunologic cells in muscle to promote its repair in response to acute and chronic injury.
 This work has relevance to a diversity of physiological stresses, including obesity, aging, Lou Gehrig’s disease (ALS), muscular dystrophy and wound healing.

 Zimeng Zhang, PhD completed her undergraduate studies at Zhejiang University and matriculated into the Harvard Immunology Graduate Program in Fall 2014.
 She completed her thesis research in the laboratory of Dr. James Moon at Massachusetts General Hospital and graduated with her PhD in 2019.
 While in the Moon lab, Dr. Zhang studied the mechanisms of peripheral tolerance to self-anigen specific T cells and characterizing these T cells at the transcriptome level via single-cell RNA sequencing.